open-amt-cloud-toolkit/docs/docs/Tutorials/apiTutorial.md

     ```

     !!! important
-        This is one way to retrieve a device's GUID in the *host* field.  **For *amt* path methods (i.e. Power Actions, Audit Logs, etc), the device GUID is *required* as part of the GET path.** Save this value if you want to try other MPS methods.
+        This is one way to retrieve a device's GUID in the *host* field.  **For *amt* path methods (i.e., [Power Actions](../Topics/powerstates.md), Audit Logs, etc), the device GUID is *required* as part of the GET path.** Save this value if you want to try other MPS methods.
 Other ways to retrieve a GUID can be found [here](../Topics/guids.md).

     !!! example